The Three Trimesters

 Third Trimester (Weeks 28-40+)

 The third trimester brings your baby from relative viability to full-term readiness.
 At 28 weeks (the start of the third trimester), your baby would have a reasonable chance of survival with intensive medical support if born.
 By 32 weeks, most babies would do well with minimal support.
-At 37 weeks, they're considered "term" and fully ready to navigate the outside world independently.

-The third trimester is when most dramatic growth happens.
-Your baby nearly triples in weight, their lungs mature, their brain continues developing.
 You may experience more intense symptoms: shortness of breath as your baby moves upward and crowds your lungs, back pain from the added weight, sleep disruption from difficulty finding a comfortable position, and intense nesting instincts as your body prepares for labor.

 You'll have more frequent prenatal visits during the third trimester, and around week 36, your provider checks your baby's position.
 Most babies flip head-down by this point, though some don't, which may affect your delivery options.
 You'll also be screened for signs of preeclampsia and gestational diabetes if not previously screened.